 This blog has been verified by Rise: R9f3fda02074e6d00c751e89ce7485c67

 Dave Kurlan is a top-rated speaker, best-selling author, successful entrepreneur, and sales development industry pioneer.
-The founder and CEO of the Objective Management Group, the leading developer of sales assessment tools, headquartered in Westboro, Massachusetts.
-He is also the CEO of Kurlan & Associates, a leading salesforce development firm.
+Dave also founded Objective Management Group, the leading developer of sales assessment tools, and works as the CEO of Kurlan & Associates, a leading salesforce development firm that he started in 1985.
 He has 3 decades of experience in all facets of sales development, including consulting, training, coaching, selection, strategy, systems, processes, and metrics.

 Dave is also the creator of the Membrain Baseline Selling Edition, a pre-configured Membrain with Baseline Selling built-in, including Dave's sales enablement content.
 This Edition will help your salespeople to make your way of selling into a competitive advantage.